cmspam/incus-docker/README.md

 * Debian version: I recommend using this with any glibc-based distributions.
 This is based off of zabbly/incus stable builds ( https://github.com/zabbly/incus )

 * Alpine version: Available, only in Dockerfile form.
-These will not be prioritized at present.
+These will not be prioritized.

+* Alpine no-vm version: Available, only in Dockerfile form.
+This is a smaller iamge which doesn't have qemu/VM functionality.

 *Branches*